Rehan-Ahmar/dog-vs-cat-classification/README.md

-# dog-vs-cat-classification
+# Dog vs Cat classification in PyTorch

-Dog vs Cat classification in PyTorch
+This project was created as part of Udacity's Data Scientist for Enterprise nanodegree.